 Alongside District 47’s personable, meaningful, and rigorous reading curriculum is a creative, multi-dimensional, cross-curricular approach to writing instruction.
 District 47 students will be mentored by their teachers as they grow as writers.
-While students will be provided with opportunities to write creatively, much of the writing they produce will be linked to the ELA Units of Study.
+Students are provided with multiple opportunities to write creatively.
+Additional writing tasks are linked within the Units of Study.
 Many of the Units of Study writing projects are closely linked with the reading exercises created for those units.
 Partnering the reading and writing portions of the units has created a strong sense of cohesiveness in our ELA classrooms.
 As writers in District 47, students will:

 - Create multiple narrative, explanatory/informational, and opinion pieces of writing;

 - Practice revising their writing to improve the quality of their ideas, sentence fluency, organization, and word choice;